Abigail Greenall

 I am a social and cultural historian of the early modern period, focusing on the experience of (embodied) emotions in everyday life.
 I use an intimate scale of analysis to rehabilitate the agency of historical people and uncover the ways that they have managed change and negotiated group cultures in different environments over time.

-I currently split my time as a Visiting Early Career Research Fellow at the John Rylands Research Institute and Library, where I am surveying the University of Manchester’s manuscript holdings for a new post-doctoral research project, and interim Project Officer on the Wellcome Trust funded project Sleeping Well in the Early Modern World
+I currently split my time as a Lecturer in Early Modern History and Research Assoicate for the Wellcome Trust funded project Sleeping Well in the Early Modern World

 Biography